michaelenger/Brage/README.md

     * `content` Content of the page (only available in the layout template).
     * `path` URI path to the page.

+#### Including/extending Templates

+It's possible to extend/include templates (as per the [Stencil documentation](https://stencil.fuller.li/en/latest/templates.html#template-inheritance)) with files found in the `templates` directory (within the main site directory).

 ### Assets

-Any files in a directory called `assets` will be copied as-is to the build directory.
+Any files in a directory called `assets` will be copied as-is to an `assets` directory in the build directory.

 ### Collections